 If you have a large forehead you don’t like, chances are you are looking for options to reduce its size, but are not sure which one to choose.
 While there are advantages and disadvantages to different techniques for reducing the size of a forehead, the best option depends on the person’s circumstances and preferences.

 There are two main approaches to lowering the hairline and reducing the size of the forehead: hair transplant and scalp advancement.
 The former is the same as a regular hair transplantation procedure, which involves harvesting hair follicles from other parts of the patient’s head and relocating them to the hairline area (frontal side of the head and the temples) and the latter is a surgical procedure involving a long incision along the hairline and removal of a portion of the forehead skin.

 Hairline lowering with hair transplant

-Hair transplantation, or hair grafting, is the most common way for hairline lowering.
-This approach is the preferred option for candidates who have thin hair at their hairline or they don’t like their uneven hairline.
+Hair transplantation, or hair grafting, is the most common way of hairline lowering.
+This approach is the preferred option for candidates who have thin hair at their hairline or who don’t like their uneven hairline.
 However, people should wait until their hair loss stops before going for a hair transplant for hairline correction because progressive hair loss will ruin the results of the procedure, creating a need for a second procedure in the future.

 With a hair grafting, the hairline can be recreated in any shape the patient desires.
 For example, the surgeon can create an artificial widow’s peak (V-shaped growth of hair in the middle of the hairline) or remove a natural one to straighten or round the hairline.
-Therefore, this method is particularly appropriate for people who have special preferences with regards to the pattern and shape of their hairline, as well as those who desire a thick, sharply-defined hairline.
+Therefore, this method is particularly appropriate for people who have special preferences with regard to the pattern and shape of their hairline, as well as those who desire a thick, sharply-defined hairline.